-The Group's scope of consolidation comprises all companies owned, either directly or indirectly, over 50% of the capital or voting rights by the Bank or which are under dominant influence of the Bank by another manner, at the exception of Group company whose integration would not have any significantly influence on the consolidated financial statements as Dukascopy Community SA (total balance sheet CHF 258'686, net profit CHF 1'497).
-Dukascopy Europe IBS AS, Dukascopy Japan K.K. and SWFX-Swiss FX Marketplace SA are fully integrated in consolidated financial statements of the Group.
-Dukascopy International Ltd was liquidated the 11 June 2021.
+The Group's scope of consolidation comprises all companies owned, either directly or indirectly, over 50% of the capital or voting rights by the Bank or which are under dominant influence of the Bank by another manner, at the exception of Group company whose integration would not have any significantly influence on the consolidated financial statements as Dukascopy Community SA (total balance sheet CHF 260 226, net profit CHF 1 951).
+Dukascopy Europe IBS AS, Dukascopy Japan K.K. and SWFX SA are fully integrated in consolidated financial statements of the Group.